sjbrown/1kfa/mod_guide_player.md

   - Charging at your adversaries - triggers Mix It Up or Defy Danger
   - Speaking from the heart - triggers Unfold Mystery or Defend
   - Reaching into  magical energies - triggers Use A Magic Item or Channel the Living Light

+Remeber to use the tool of Fictional Positioning when considering whether a move is triggered.

+(*Example fictional trigger: When you attack someone from surprise ...*)

+**Fiction Supports the Move:**

+**Player:** “I blend into the crowd, then step behind the captain as he’s shouting orders.
+I draw my knife and strike low.”
+**GM:** “He doesn’t know you’re there, and he’s distracted.
+You’ve got the drop on him -- *Backstab* triggers.”

+The fiction provides both surprise and a clear positional advantage, meeting the move’s requirements.

+**Fiction Doesn’t Support the Move:**

+**Player:** “I want to use *Backstab* on the troll.”
+**GM:** “How are you approaching?”
+**Player:** “I just run up with my sword drawn.”
+**GM:** “It roars and turns to face you before you’re even close.
+You’ve got its full attention -- no element of surprise here.”

+Charging a foe head-on gives no fictional support for a sneak attack. *Backstab* doesn’t trigger.

 - **Flip**\